numen31337/Day/README.md

 ## Features

 - Can be created from the Date with resetting of its time components
-- Serialization to the String and back
+- Serialization to the human-readable and sortable String and back
 - Caching (for internal usage)
 - Day seeking algorithms (primarily for my personal need)
 - Convenient property for accessing next and previous day